 The Trustees ensure the distinct legal responsibilities and charitable objectives of the company are fulfilled within an overall policy and strategy framework.
-The day-to-day operation of the company within that framework is delegated to the Director General and Accounting Officer and to the Executive Directors.
+The day-to-day operation of the company within that framework is delegated to the Director General and Accounting Officer and to the Executive Directors of the National Museum.